 Under the Israeli Companies Law, the compensation of a public company's Chief Executive Officer is required to be approved by: (i) the company's compensation committee; (ii) the company's board of directors, and (iii) the company's shareholders (by a special majority vote as discussed above with respect to the approval of director compensation that is inconsistent with a compensation policy).
 However, if the shareholders of the company decline to approve the compensation arrangement with the Chief Executive Officer, the compensation committee and board of directors may override the shareholders' decision if each of the compensation committee and the board of directors provide a detailed report for their decision.
-The approval of each of the compensation committee and the board of directors should be provided in accordance with the company's stated compensation policy.
-However, in special circumstances, they may approve compensation terms of a Chief Executive Officer that are inconsistent with such policy, provided that they have considered those provisions that must be included in the compensation policy according to the Israeli Companies Law and that shareholder approval was obtained by a special majority vote as discussed above with respect to the approval of director compensation that is inconsistent with a compensation policy.
-In addition, the compensation committee may waive the shareholder approval requirement with regard to the approval of the engagement terms of a candidate for the Chief Executive Officer position, if they determine that (i) the compensation arrangement is consistent with the company's stated compensation policy; (ii) the Chief Executive Officer candidate did not have a prior business relationship with the company or a controlling shareholder of the company; and (iii) subjecting the approval of the engagement to a shareholder vote would impede the company's ability to employ the Chief Executive Officer candidate.
+The approval of each of the compensation terms of a Chief Executive Officer that are inconsistent with such policy, provided that they have considered those provisions that must be included in the compensation policy according to the Israeli Companies Law and that shareholder approval was obtained by a special majority vote as discussed above with respect to the approval of director compensation committee may waive the shareholder approval requirement with regard to the approval of the engagement terms of a candidate for the Chief Executive Officer candidate did not have a prior business relationship with the company's stated company's stated company's stated compensation policy.
+In addition, the compensation committee may waive the shareholder approval requirement with regard to the approval of the engagement terms of a candidate for the Chief Executive Officer candidate did not have a prior business relationship with the company's ability to employ the Chief Executive Officer candidate.